Events, Conferences, Seminars, Campaign Meetings

 17 and 18 January 2013, Milan and Rome, Italy

-On the 17th and 18th of January 2013, Helen Darbishire, Victoria Anderica and Diritto di Sapere taught journalists,bloggers, members of the general public and social organisations about the concept of freedom to access information and the state of the right to access information in Italy.
+On 17 and 18 January 2013, Helen Darbishire, Victoria Anderica and Diritto di Sapere taught journalists,bloggers, members of the general public and social organisations about the concept of freedom to access information and the state of the right to access information in Italy.
 They introduced the participants to the Italian version of the Legal Leaks Toolkit which was launched during the event in Milan and later in Rome.
 Diritto di Sapere created the Kit with the help of Ernesto Beisario, lawyer and founder of the Italian Open Government Association, and Luca Bolognini, lawyer and president of the Italian Institute for Privacy.

 Participation, ethics and transparency: what citizens want from Brussels